e2nIEE/pandapipes/doc/source/controller/run.rst

 a list of the controllers contained in :code:`net` can be displayed.

-To perform a simulation of the pandapipes network using controllers, the function :code:`run_control_ppipe` must be called.
+To perform a simulation of the pandapipes network using controllers, the function :code:`run_control` must be called.
 Internally, this function calls the control loop implemented in pandapower.